Database Research Group

 - Xiufeng Liu has joined the group as a post-doctoral fellow as of 7 November 2013.
 He will be working with Lukasz Golab and Ihab Ilyas.

 - Three groups of database researchers have received grants from Canadian Foundation for Innovation for computing infrastructure to support our research projects.
 Tamer Özsu, Ian Munro and Khuzaima Daudjee have received $215,414 for the project "Cluster Computing Infrastructure for Scalable Big Data Management and Analysis," that will be used to establish a 64 multi-core node cluster.
 Ashraf Aboulnaga (along with Hans De Sterck of Applied Math) have obtained $159,158 for their project entitled, "Research Infrastructure for Computational Analytics on Big Data in the Cloud."
 The funding will be used to set up a 30 multi-core node Hadoop cluster.
 Tim Brecht, Bernard Wong, and Ken Salem received $198,359 for their project "A Testbed for Empirical Cloud Computing Research," to build a testbed for empirical cloud computing research.
 University's announcement is here.
-(June-6)
+(6 June 2013)

 - Olaf Hartig has given a tutorial entitled "Linked Data Query Processing" at 2013 World Wide Web Conference in Brazil.
 The conference site for the tutorial is here and the tutorial slides are available here.